drhelius/Gearboy/README.md

 make -j 4
 sudo make install
 ```
-- Install libconfig library dependencies for development: <code>sudo apt-get install libconfig++-dev</code>.
+- Install libconfig library dependencies for development: `sudo apt-get install libconfig++-dev`.
-- Use <code>make -j 4</code> in the <code>platforms/raspberrypi3/Gearboy/</code> folder to build the project.
+- Use `make -j 4` in the `platforms/raspberrypi3/Gearboy/` folder to build the project.
-- Use <code>export SDL_AUDIODRIVER=ALSA</code> before running the emulator for the best performance.
+- Use `export SDL_AUDIODRIVER=ALSA` before running the emulator for the best performance.
-- The emulator generates a <code>gearboy.cfg</code> configuration for you where you can customize keyboard and gamepads.
+- The emulator generates a `gearboy.cfg` configuration for you where you can customize keyboard and gamepads.
 Key codes are from [SDL](https://wiki.libsdl.org/SDL_Keycode).

 ### Windows
 - You need Visual Studio 2015.